betty-van/100-days-of-code/r1-log.md

 ## Day 19: 11-8-19
   - Finished Lecture 1 HTML CSS
   - Finished reading Eloquent JS Chapter 5
+  - Installed SASS and learned how to implement it from the command line

 ## Day 20: 11-9- 19